dsaidgovsg/terraform-modules/modules/core/README.md

 Refer to each of the directories for instruction.

 Take note of the AMI IDs returned from this.

-__TODO__: Differentiate between initial "bootstrap" variables in Packer templates and post "bootstrap" variables.
-Also, deal with "common" variable files.

 ## Defining Variables